Theme Aspect Argumentation Model for Handling Fallacies: Formal Fallacy Identification:

-\textbf{False flag} has recently become prominent, which is a tactic to disguise the actual source of responsibility so as to justify one's otherwise unjustifiable behaviour and actions.\footnote{\url{https://en.wikipedia.org/wiki/False_flag}} A typical scenario is to accuse first and then to make a lie a truth next.
-A full treatment of a false flag goes beyond the scope of this paper; however, a formal explanation is given for this scenario as violation of \pmb{nnp}, that is, due to \mbox{Theorem \ref{thm_core}}, that of \pmb{Core}.
+\textbf{False flag} has recently become prominent, which is a tactic to disguise the actual source of responsibility so as to justify one's otherwise unjustifiable behaviour and actions.\footnote{\url{https://en.wikipedia.org/wiki/False_flag}} A typical scenario is to accuse first with a lie and then to make the lie a truth next.
+A full treatment of false flag goes beyond the scope of this paper; however, a formal explanation is given for the following scenario as a violation of \pmb{nnp}, that is, due to \mbox{Theorem \ref{thm_core}}, that of \pmb{Core}.

 \begin{example}[False flag] \rm Suppose an allegation against X was made by Y that X sabotaged the PC room.
 Y knows it is a lie, but Y wants X to get arrested for it.
-Y plans to go and destory the PC room later.
+Y plans to go and destroy the PC room later.

 To model at least the initial set-up of this false flag operation, suppose the theme $t$: ``{\it Should X be arrested?}'', and suppose two other themes $t_1$: ``{\it X's deeds}'' and $t_2$: ``{\it Y's claims}''.
-Y's allegation $s_1$ is a pointer argument to X's deed, {\it i.e.} $s_1$ is $t_1.a$ with $a$: ``{\it X sabotaged the PC room.}'' Suppose X did some finite deeds $s_2, \ldots, s_n$, except $s_i \not= a$ for any $1 \leq i \leq n$.
+Y's allegation $s_1$ is a pointer statement to X's deed, {\it i.e.} $s_1$ is $t_1.a$ with $a$: ``{\it X sabotaged the PC room.}'' Suppose X did some finite deeds $s_2, \ldots, s_n$.
+We assume $s_i \not= a$ for any $1 \leq i \leq n$.

 Now, $\modell$ is such that $Stmt[G] = \{s_1, s_2, \ldots\}$, $\Pi(s_1) = \{t_2\}$, and $\Pi(s_i) = \{t_1\}$ for every $1 \leq i \leq n$.
-Then, without precisely determining $\mathcal{D}$ and $\mathcal{I}$, we see that $\taam$ does not satisfy \pmb{Core}, since $\modell$ does not satisfy \pmb{nnp} (that is, $t_1.a$ in the theme $t_2$ points to a non-existing $a$ in the theme $t_1$.) \end{example}
+Then, without precisely determining $\mathcal{D}$ and $\mathcal{I}$, we see that $\taam$ does not satisfy \pmb{Core}, since $\modell$ does not satisfy \pmb{nnp} (that is, $t_1.a$ in the theme $t_2$ points to a non-existing $a$ in the theme $t_1$.) $\clubsuit$ \end{example}

 As we have witnessed, \pmb{Core} is a reasonable constraint suitable for detecting a number of fallacies.
 Some other fallacies require more constraints for detection. \\